Skoolgq/Polaris-Assets/README.md

 # Game setup

-all folders must have a "-" between words and every word must be capitalized there should also be a "-" between any words and numbers
+all folders must have a "-" between words and every word must be capitalized, there should also be a "-" between any words and numbers.

 example:
-Example-Game
-Game-Polaris-465
+Example-Game or Game-Polaris-465